 - Messaging- Keep your promises.
 Mean what you say!

 - Distribution- Where can the market find you?
-Be as accessible as possible!
+Stay visible on your social platforms!

 - Advertising- Get the word out!
 Create a trend for people to follow.

-Brand positioning is a comprehensive research process that needs to be tended, monitored, and consistently applied.
+Brand positioning is a comprehensive research process that needs to be tended, monitored, and consistently developed.
 It is a journey of discovering your brand and how it relates to the competition.
 Following these simple steps can help you position your brand positioning strategy successfully in a competitive marketplace.
 Companies must be passionate and enthusiastic about their brand values.
 Customers will feel more comfortable when buying if they feel a business is rooted in its values and cares about its clients.
-Make your target market feel that they are part of your family, and you want to grow with them.
+Make your target market feel that they are part of your family, and help each other grow over time.

-If you are an entrepreneur who wants to start a business or an established business that needs marketing help but is uncertain about where or how to begin, contact The Five Echelon Group for help in building out a strategic marketing plan that can help your company accelerate its brand positioning strategy.
+If you are an entrepreneur who wants to grow your business, but is uncertain about your marketing strategy, contact The Five Echelon Group for help in building out a strategic marketing plan that can help your company accelerate its brand positioning strategy.